attaullahwardag/attaullahwardag/README.md

 ## 🚀 About Me
-## I'm a Husband, Father, Developer and Teacher !!
+## I'm a Husband, Father, Web Developer and Teacher !!

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators